Society of the Friends of the People: "Address to the People of Great Britain"

-The Report on the State of Representation
+"State of the Representation of England and Wales"

 Cartoon shows George Tierney dressed as an executioner standing next to a guillotine with a crowd of liberty-capped citizens in the background.

-The State of the Representation of England and Wales was delivered to the Society on 9 February 1793.
+"The State of the Representation of England and Wales" was delivered to the Society on 9 February 1793.
 This pointed out the unfair manner in which Parliament representatives were chosen and conducted business, and it called for change of these issues.
 They found that members of parliament were chosen by a minuscule portion of the population, meaning they were not truly representatives for the entire people of England.
 The number of members were also not assigned to counties in a way that represented the population of England.
 They found that the right to vote was also limited to a small population, property owning men of a certain income who met religious and other requirements.
 The Society felt some restrictions should be lifted, allowing the voting population to be more reflective of the actual population.
 Similarly, they thought that the elections were held in a manner that inconvenienced many people, making it hard for some to vote.
 Voters often had to travel a great distance to be able to vote, which further dwindles the number of people voting.
 Also, although candidates theoretically only needed 300 pounds a year to qualify, the operation was set up in such a way to prevent anyone who did not own thousands of pounds from being a candidate.
 They also found that although Parliament was supposed to last no longer than three years, Parliament itself decided that in 1715, they could hold their seats for seven.
 The society felt that this duration should return to three, as laid down by law.
 The Society wanted all of these grievances to spark reform in the way Parliament was elected and operated.
 The report was given by George Tierney, and would later be used by groups looking for evidence proving the corruption of Parliament.

-Whig Party Influence
+Whig Party influence

 The membership included 3 Whig Peers and 28 Whig Members of Parliaments, one being Richard Brinsley Sheridan.
 Charles James Fox was not a member, and it is argued that the society excluded him to separate themselves from the Whig party, with their only goal being the elimination of corrupt election practices.
 Fox stated that he did not wish to discourage the enthusiasts pressing for "more equal representation of the people in Parliament" and voted for Grey's motion in Parliament which was defeated by 284 votes to 41 in May 1793.

 The Friends of the People caused divisions inside the Whigs.
 On 4 June 1792 John Cartwright (a Friends of the People member) made a speech praising Thomas Paine's book, The Rights of Man.
 Four Whig MPs resigned from the Whig group in parliament.